jerostax/Node-React_Emaily_App/README.md

   http://localhost:3000/auth/google/callback

-## 9 - Dev the Client Side
+## 9 - Dev the Client Side <a name="dev-client"></a>

+- First we're gonna do a little refacto in the back-end then setup/dev Client Side with React

-### 9.1 - Refacto the promises with the async await syntaxe
+### 9.1 - Refacto the promises with the async await syntaxe <a name="async-await">

 - Check async-await.js file in the addiotional-doc folder to know more about it
 - We refacto the GoogleStrategy promise in the passport.js file like so :